LoginRadius/engineering-portal/content/engineering/guest-post/introduction-to-solidjs/index.md

 You bind the input field to the `newTodo` signal.
 You now need to create the `handleChange` function that updates the `newTodo` signal based on the `onChange` event.

-You also need to create `the handleClick` function that passed the `newTodo` signal to the `addTodo` function prop and clears the input state.
+You also need to create the `handleClick` function that passes the `newTodo` signal to the `addTodo` function prop and clears the input state.

 ```jsx
  const handleChange=(e)=>setNewTodo(e.target.value)